vusec/revanc/README.md

 the code is written with portability in mind, it should be easy to add support for other potentially affected platforms that share a similar MMU design.

-We invite you to our [project page](https://www.vusec.net/projects/anc/) for more information.
+We invite you to visit our [project page](https://www.vusec.net/projects/anc/) for more information.

 Usage
 =====